• Skip to primary navigation

 Second, make the lamb mixture.
 Combine the ground lamb meat, red pepper flakes, paprika, and salt.
 Mix the ingredients together with your hands until you have an evenly sticky mixture.

 Third, skewer the meat.
 Divide your lamb mixture into 4-6 pieces.
-Wet your hands before rolling each piece into a ball.
+Roll each piece into a ball with wet hands.
 Mold the ball around the skewer to form a flattened kebab.

 Ground lamb kebabs served on lavash with roasted tomatoes and green peppers on a white plate, ezme and sumac onions on the side.